 You have the right to see and get a copy of your medical record.
 This right often is called the right to access your medical record.
-You also have the right to correct your medical record by having information added to it to make it more complete or accurate.
-This right is called the right to amend your record.
+You also have the right to have information added to your medical record to make it more complete or accurate.
+This right is called the right to amend your medical record.
 (This guide will call these rights the "right to get and amend.")